Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Constraints in the plane

 \section{Constraints in the $H_0-\Omega_{\rm m}$ plane}

-Let us consider a spatially flat FL spacetime, filled with only matter and a cosmological constant, which is a good approximation in the matter era.
-The spacing of the acoustic baryon-photon acoustic oscillations provide a BAO standard ruler, $r_{\rm D}$, given by
+Let us consider a spatially Euclidean FL spacetime, filled with only matter and a cosmological constant, which is a good approximation in the matter era.
+The spacing of the baryon-photon acoustic oscillations provide a BAO standard ruler, $r_{\rm D}$, given by

 with $z_{\rm D}$ the redshift of the drag epoch and $c_s$ the sound speed.
 It corresponds to the distance traveled by sound waves between the end of inflation and the baryon/photon decoupling after recombination.
 Typically $r_{\rm D}\sim 147$~Mpc.
-Hence a measurement of radial BAO provides the ratio~\cite{eBOSS:2020yzd}
+A measurement of radial BAO provides the ratio~\cite{eBOSS:2020yzd}

 For a given $\Omega_{\rm m}$, the Hubble constant deduced from that measurement is

 A measurement of angular BAO provides the ratio